 Our commercial success depends in part on our ability to obtain and maintain proprietary or intellectual property protection for our product candidates and our core technologies, including novel biomarker and diagnostic discoveries, and other know-how, to operate without infringing on the proprietary rights of others and to prevent others from infringing our proprietary or intellectual property rights.
-Our policy is to seek to protect our proprietary and intellectual property position by, among other methods, filing U.S., international and foreign patent applications related to our proprietary technology, inventions and improvements that are important to the development and implementation of our business.
+Our policy is to seek to protect our proprietary and intellectual property position by, among other methods, filing U.S. and foreign patent applications related to our proprietary technology, inventions and improvements that are important to the development and implementation of our business.
 We also rely on trade secrets, know-how and continuing technological innovation to develop and maintain our proprietary and intellectual property position.

-We file patent applications directed to our key product candidates, including enasidenib, ivosidenib (AG-120), AG-881 and AG-348, in an effort to establish intellectual property positions regarding new chemical entities relating to these product candidates as well as uses of new chemical entities in the treatment of diseases.
+We file patent applications directed to our key product candidates, including IDHIFA®, ivosidenib, AG-881, AG-348 and AG-270, in an effort to establish intellectual property positions regarding new chemical entities relating to these product candidates as well as uses of new chemical entities in the treatment of diseases.
 We also seek patent protection with respect to biomarkers that may be useful in selecting the right patient population for therapies with our product candidates.
-As of December 31, 2016, we had a portfolio of issued and pending U.S. and foreign patent applications.
-A significant portion of our issued and pending patent applications pertain to our key development programs, including enasidenib, ivosidenib (AG-120), AG-881 and AG-348.
-We currently own issued patents in the United States covering for enasidenib, ivosidenib (AG-120), AG-881 and AG-348 as compositions of matter.
+As of January 31, 2018 we owned or licensed approximately 16 issued U.S. patents, 26 pending U.S. patent applications, 75 issued foreign patents, 327 pending foreign patent applications, and 12 pending Patent Cooperation Treaty, or PCT, patent applications directed to our key product candidates.
+The foreign issued patents and patent applications are in a number of jurisdictions, including Argentina, Australia, Australia, Belgium, Brazil, Canada, China, the Czech Republic, Denmark, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Japan, Lithuania, Mexico, the Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, and the United Kingdom.